The Bulls of Durham

 I was kindly greeted at the top of the stairs by Richard.
 He walked me into the large, upstairs office area with novelties throughout, including a hand-carved, wooden elephant chair – what office space would be complete without one?

-I told Richard that I would be recording the interview with my phone instead of typing as we go if that was alright with him.
-Ever forward-thinking and up to date with technology, Richard was fine with recording the interview and handed me a typed history of Morgan Imports, which can be found on their website.
+I told Richard that I would be recording the interview with my phone instead typing as we go, if that was alright with him.
+Ever forward thinking and up to date with technology Richard was fine with recording the interview and handed me a typed history of Morgan Imports, which can be found on their website.

 Settling into a chair and figuring out how to work the recording app, I asked Richard how long he’d been in the Durham area.